emeraldonion/DNS/README.md

 We're using [dnsproxy](https://github.com/AdguardTeam/dnsproxy) to proxy DoT, DoH, and DoQ queries to [unbound](https://github.com/NLnetLabs/unbound) as the resolver.
 On the networking side, we use [BIRD](https://gitlab.nic.cz/labs/bird/tree/master) as a BGP daemon automated with [bcg](https://github.com/natesales/bcg) which converts a simple YAML file into BIRD configs with filtering for IRR, RPKI, and max-prefix limits.
 Each DNS server announces the same routes making this an anycast service that can be easily scaled out by adding more servers.

 If you're interested in running your own service like this, this repo can serve as a quick way to get started.
 Just edit the Ansible [hosts file](https://github.com/emeraldonion/APRNS/blob/main/hosts.yml) to contain a list of your DNS servers and BGP configuration, and run `ansible-playbook -i hosts.yml install.yml`.
-Ansible will install and configure the DNS server with unbound and dnsproxy, and set up BGP session with BIRD+BCG according to the `bcg` key in your Ansible hosts file.
+Ansible will install and configure the DNS server with unbound and dnsproxy, and set up BGP session with BIRD and BCG according to the `bcg` key in your Ansible hosts file.
 A TLS certificate is required as well (DoT, DoH, and DoQ use TLS), so specify the path to your cert and key in the `vars` section of `hosts.yml`.

 ### Legal